ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 - A ZPE GateSR device is used for OOB management, and it is required to deploy an specialized service on it.
 - The specialized service can be packaged and executed in a virtualized environment.
 For this example, a virtual machine is used.
-- The virtual machine requires specific network layout and configuration.
+- The virtual machine requires specific network layout and configuration in the hypervisor.

 The GateSR network interfaces and layout are as follows:
 - Two SFP interfaces